FlushingBaseball/library-of-ptolemy/README.md

 ## bullshit
+Im going to work tonight I just don't want to do this yet

 # Thesis
 Gamesworkshop has awful websites, they don't make you want to buy anything, they don't inspire you to join the hobby, they don't do a good job of entering you into the setting...